 The procedure of submitting the application the Google Play took about the same amount of time as for the AppStore.
 Thanks to the documentation on the Xamarin web site, it was easy to follow steps in order to prepare the APK file to submit it to the Google Play.
 The application appeared on the Google Play store in a few hours.

 Our iOS and Android versions of the application have similar UI interface whereas developing the Windows Phone version is a bit different because of the modern UI.

 Testing of the application went smooth and easy.
-Most time was spent on the player code stabilization and required some tweaks to adjust minor difference in behavior of background audio player between Windows Phone 7 and 8 versions.
+Most time was spent on the player code stabilization and required some tweaks to adjust the minor difference in the behaviour of background audio player between Windows Phone 7 and 8 versions.